 Maintain awareness and control at all times. (§4-12(e), §1232, §1237) New York bike laws require riders to have one hand on their handlebars, or steering device, as well as feet on the pedals.
 In addition to control of the bicycle, riders also cannot use more than one earbud and must use hand signals when turning and stopping or decreasing speed.

 When navigating through a pedestrian and vehicle dense locale, awareness is one of a cyclist’s greatest assets.
 Follow these six bike safety tips to help you get to your destination safely.

 (6) Listen to your surroundings.
-Bicycle safety starts with an acute awareness of your surroundings, including the audible signals of danger such as screeching tires, horns, emergency vehicles or even some four-letter words.
+Bicycle safety starts with an acute awareness of your surroundings, including the audible signals of danger such as screeching tires, horns, emergency vehicles, or even some four-letter words.
 NYC bike laws restrict the use of headphones to one-ear, excluding GPS systems.
 As Bicycling.com writer Neil Bezdek wrote, “Like motorists who insist that they can safely text and drive, perhaps cyclists should skip the headphones simply because it’s unfair to take unnecessary risks in other people’s road space, regardless of personal risk tolerance.”

 Defensive bike riding is the first step to safe cycling, but sadly, many accidents are caused by another driver’s negligence.

 At Raphaelson & Levine Law Firm we know the dangers bicycle riders face when sharing the road with motor vehicles, and have proudly helped injured cyclists recover after being hurt in a bicycle accident in New York City, including a $500K settlement for a restaurant worker who was struck by a vehicle while cycling to work.